linkerd/website/linkerd.io/content/2/features/protocol-detection.md

 * 4222 - NATS
 * 27017 - MongoDB

+The following protocols are likely but to be confirmed to be server-speaks-first(users have had to ignore these ports):

+* 7000 - Cassandra inter-node cluster communication
+* 26379 - Redis Sentinel

 If you're working with a protocol that can't be automatically recognized by Linkerd, use the `--skip-inbound-ports` and `--skip-outbound-ports` flags when running `linkerd inject`.